 Advance payments of tax, together with tax withheld at the source, are deductible from the final income tax liability.
 Any overpayment of tax may be refunded subject to conditions.
 Tax withheld on wages and pensions is adjusted annually.

-As far as the exchange of information on salaries is concerned, Luxembourg paying entities/employers had to report prior to the end of February 2016 the salaries information related to calendar year 2015 to the Luxembourg tax authorities.
+Therefore, Luxembourg paying entities/employers have to report prior end of February 2017 the information related to calendar year 2016 salaries to the Luxembourg tax authorities.

 If an expatriate establishes residence in Luxembourg during the course of the year, the expatriate will generally be required to provide the Luxembourg tax authorities with evidence of salary earned during the part of the year the expatriate was not resident in Luxembourg.
 The computation of the expatriate’s salary for the entire year allows the determination of a possible refund of tax withheld in excess.